exercism/generic-highlightjs-lang/TRACK_README.md

-# replace-this-with-the-track-name language support for Highlightjs
+# replace-this-with-the-track-name language support for highlight.js

 ![NPM Version](https://img.shields.io/npm/v/@exercism/highlightjs-replace-this-with-the-track-slug)

-This repo contains the grammar for the replace-this-with-the-track-name language.
+This repo contains the highlight.js language definition for replace-this-with-the-track-name.
-The repo comes with a tiny grammar that shows some basic grammar that you can tweak for your purposes.

 ⚠️ To ensure that the package can be integrated on the Exercism website, don't change the packages' versions: